What to wear in New Zealand: Packing for every season

 Layers are the key to staying warm, cooling off, or fending off the wind, rain, sun or whatever else New Zealand decides to throw at you.

 Beyond that, my second best advice is to pack whatever you find most comfortable.
-We’re a casual nation and I am most often in hiking or outdoor clothes.
+Weβre a casual nation and I am most often in hiking or outdoor clothes.
+You will rarely need to dress up; one nice outfit is enough for a whole trip.

 Quick tips for your New Zealand packing list